 Those albums were also in heavy rotation on my stereo, throughout my teenage years.
-So with the band just nominated for induction into the Rock and Roll Hall of Fame (the inductees list won’t be announced until next year) and the band scheduled to perform at the Hard Rock Live at Etess Arena in Atlantic City on Nov.
-22, it seemed like a good time to make a list of their 20 best non-singles, just to remind people how great those albums are.
+So with the band just nominated for induction into the Rock and Roll Hall of Fame (UPDATE: The band will be inducted on Nov.
+7, 2020), it seemed like a good time to make a list of their 20 best non-singles, just to remind people how great those albums are.

 (Note: I re-listened to all the band’s studio albums for this.
 I did consider songs recorded before and after the 1972-to-1978 period, but feel that these are the 20 best, given the non-single restriction.)

 Here are the 20, in order of preference, and, below them, a Spotify playlist.

 1. “Natural Thing.”
 From The Captain and Me, 1973.

 2. “Song to See You Through.”
 From What Were Once Vices Are Now Habits, 1974.

 3. “You Belong to Me.”
 From Livin’ on the Fault Line, 1977.
 Co-written by Michael McDonald and Carly Simon, this song became a major hit for Simon when she released her version of it, in 1978.

 4. “Rockin’ Down the Highway.”
 From Toulouse Street, 1973.